 Northeast of Denver, you’ll find acres and acres of sweet corn, potatoes, sugar beets, tomatoes, cabbage, peppers…the lineup of vegetables goes on and on.
-Pete Palombo’s farm and roadside market is one of many who offer a large selection of locally grown vegetables and food products.
+Roadside markets offer a large selection of locally grown vegetables and food products.
 If you’ve ever flown into DIA, our airport sits not far South of this farming community.

 I think the history of the area is fascinating.
 For those of you who have read James Michener’s Centennial, you know it depicts the history of pioneers heading west with focus on the Front Range of Colorado.
 In true Michener style, he begins in the 1800’s with relationships with Indian tribes and early French trappers.
 He then guides us through time with pioneers traveling to Colorado in covered wagons followed by Army troops building forts and negotiating with Native Americans.
 Centennial finally ends with the business rivalries between cattle and sheep ranchers, and vegetable farmers.

 “Potato” Brumbaugh was a colorful immigrant featured in the book.
-He settled east of Denver and planted potato farms and recruited Japanese families to help build his farming empire.
+He settled in the Denver area and planted potato farms and recruited Japanese families to help build his farming empire.
 Today, several of those farms are still owned and operated by descendants of those original Japanese families.

 I just read that Colorado is the fourth largest potato producing state, following Idaho, Washington and Wisconsin.

 So with all that said, let’s talk about these sweet little fingerlings and this delicious soup.

-Sprinkling flour over the meat mixture turns this soup into a creamier and thicker broth.
+Sprinkling flour over the meat mixture turns this soup into a creamy sausage and potato soup.
 Toss in a a bay leaf and a sprig of rosemary makes this a savory delight.
 I’ve also made this with the addition of fresh spinach leaves just before serving.
 With all that said, grab some potatoes and give this recipe a try.
 This is one of our favorite Italian Sausage Soup Recipes.